nonnb/nonnb.github.io/SmartGit/Latest/GUI/GitCommands/Branching/Merge.md

 -  If you choose **Create Merge-Commit**, SmartGit will perform the merge and create a merge commit, assuming no merge conflicts exist.
--  If there are merge conflicts, or if you choose **Merge to Working Tree**, SmartGit will perform the merge, but leave the working tree in a *merging* state, so that you can manually resolve merge conflicts and review the changes to be made.
-See [Resolving Conflicts](#resolving-conflicts) for further information on how to deal with merge conflicts.
+-  If you choose **Merge to Working Tree**, SmartGit will perform the merge but leave the working tree in a *merging* state so you can manually resolve merge conflicts and review changes.
+See the section on [Resolving Conflicts](#resolving-conflicts) for further information.

 ### Squash Merge

-A squash merge works like a normal merge, except that replaces all new commits on a branch with a single new commit representing ALL changes.
+A squash merge works like a normal merge, except that replaces all new commits on the branch with a single new commit representing all changes.
-A squash merge is useful for merging changes from local (feature) branches where you don't want all of your feature branch commits to be pushed into the remote repository (e.g. it may have taken several commits before all bugs had been resolved and code review feedback may have resulted in further commits to the feature branch).
+A squash merge helps merge changes from local (feature) branches when you don't want all of your feature branch commits pushed into the remote repository (e.g., multiple commits may have been made during bug fixes or code review feedback).

-Note : Squash merges may lose some historic information about who, and when, committed changes were made on the feature branch.
+**Note:** Squash merges may lose some historical information about who and when changes were made on the feature branch.

 ``` text
                             o [> master] (changes from a-branch)